 Guide to Carlsbad beaches: North Ponto Beach (San Diego, California)

 It’s not nearly as tempting for beachgoers and sunbathers who can find much better beaches just north of here.
-However, when the tide permits, it’s a perfect option for a romantic beach stroll below the towering bluffs.
+However, it’s perfect for a romantic beach stroll below the towering bluffs when the tide permits.

-If you’re looking for a wider beach, just head north to Tamarack Beach or south to South Ponto Beach.
+If you want a wider beach, head north to Tamarack Beach or south to South Ponto Beach.

 Beach Activities: